replicatedhq/docs/docs/packaging-an-application/custom-preflight-checks.md

 The port available command will determine whether the port and ip are available for use.
 Status code 98 (address already in use) will be returned when unable to bind to the address.
 The clustering and tags properties will determine where the command is run.
-If clustering is disabled the command will run on all nodes in the cluster.
+If cluster is *false* the command will run on all nodes in the cluster.

 **Id:** `port_available`